anishsethi96/Database-Final-2019/README.md

 `HW4-DBSchema-josepr_&_sethia` contains the PSQL code to create the tables with restraints based on zip code reference.

+`XML Files` contains 5 XML files that contain some aspect of the CSV datasets and are merged with the PSQL to give varied results.
+Currenlty we only query Retail Store.XML and ZipLookup.XML but this can be easily scaled to all 5 XML datasets

+`XSD Files` contains the XML schema and descriptions

 ## Setup

 This relies on the [psycopg2](http://initd.org/psycopg/) module to connect to a Postgres database.
 You'll need to have that available when you run your python code.